 How Can Anyone Fight Disney

-So what do we do about the state of affairs?
+So what do we do about superhero fatigue, Disney overload, and the general state of affairs?
 How do we, the lowly peasants who share this worldly stage with Emperor Disney change the way their business is run?

 Some would say “talk to them with your wallet.”
 Boycott their films, refuse to buy their merchandise, and encourage others to do the same.
 The sentiment is there, and it’s a solid plan in theory.
 In practice, the numbers just won’t add up.
 For every one person who decides not to go see Avengers: Endgame on the principle of sticking it to the mouse, there will be five people who just want to enjoy themselves.
 They may not necessarily agree with Disney’s business practices.

 And you know what?
 That’s fine.
 Let people enjoy their film.
 The weapons we need to use are words.
 We need to spread awareness that pushing a corporate agenda to turn a profit is not worth the irreparable damage it may cause to society in the future.
 And when I talk about damage, I’m talking about wanton consumerism.

 We don’t live in the digital age anymore.
 We live in the age of plastic.
 It’s an age where nerd culture has been deified, and the gods of the religion are Funko Pops, overpriced Lego sets, and polyurethane cosplay props from Hot Topic.

 None of these gods are intrinsically “evil,” but the mindset of over-enthusiastic fandom itself can be toxic.